 You will learn strategies to help you negotiate a better settlement and avoid costly mistakes that add unnecessary tax expense and penalties to your divorce The course will prepare you to meet with your attorney, with a focus on saving you money and time - before, during, and after divorce.

 The Financially Fit Divorce online course is based on Pam Friedman's book, "I Now Pronounce You Financially Fit: How to Protect Your Money in Marriage and Divorce".

 Check out our book reviews on Amazon!

-Ms. Friedman is founder of Divorce Planning of Austin and co-founder of Silicon Hills Wealth Management.
+Ms. Friedman is founder of Divorce Planning of Austin and Managing Director and Principal at Robertson Stephens Wealth Management.
 Her particular area of expertise is marital financial planning which includes planning for the risk of divorce and educating clients who may be unfamiliar with financial issues and investing during and after divorce.